matrix-org/matrix-spec-proposals/proposals/2346-bridge-info-state-event.md

 ## Proposal

-This proposal attempts to address this problem by providing a single state event for each bridge in a room to announce what network/channel combination have been bridged into a room.
+This proposal attempts to address this problem by providing a single state event for each bridge in a room to announce which channels have been bridged into a room.

 It should be noted that this MSC is intended to provide the baseline needed to display information about a bridge, and nothing more.
+See the "Future MSCs" section for more information.

 This proposal is heavily based upon my previous attempt [#1410](https://github.com/matrix-org/matrix-doc/issues/1410) albeit with a notably reduced set of features.
 The aim of this proposal is to offer information about the bridged network and nothing more.

 ### `m.bridge`

-*The name of the event type should eventually be `m.bridge` but has been prefixed until the spec is ready.*

 ```js
 {